PATRICK’S EARLY LIFE

 But God opened a door “that I [Patrick] might come to the Irish people to preach the Gospel and endure insults from unbelievers; that I might hear scandal of my travels, and endure many persecutions to the extent of prison; and so that I might give up my free birthright for the advantage of others, and if I should be worthy, I am ready [to give] even my life without hesitation; and most willingly for His name.”

-He was nearly killed, betrayed, and captured at least twelve times that we know about, however, God quickly freed him from every situation and Patrick ended up spending the rest of his days in Ireland and died a natural death at an old age.
+He was nearly killed, betrayed, and captured at least twelve times that we know about, however, God quickly freed him from every situation and Patrick remained a missionary in Ireland, dying a natural death at an old age.

 MORE ON ST. PATRICK

 You can read his autobiography here: Confession of St. Patrick.
 It is short, and I found it to be quite captivating.
 This blog was an attempt to summarize some of the main points of his autobiography.

 Also, he wrote a powerful morning prayer.
 You can read and download a PDF of it here: Lorica – St. Patrick.